Sanctification through union with Christ in His death and Resurrection

 The Life-Giving Spirit Made Us Free: 8:1-2.

 Romans chapter eight explains what it means to be a Christian.
 Once they were condemned and lost in their sin.
 By faith in Christ now they are justified and declared righteous freely.
 In chapters six and seven the method of sanctification is explained.
 We struggle to live up to it and ask ourselves "Is it possible to live a life that is pure and pleasing to God?
+The answer is yes.
 Roman 8:1 says “There is therefore now no condemnation for those who are in Christ Jesus”.
 Because of the perfect work of Christ, we no longer need to fear God's coming judgment.
 Christ has begun a transforming work in us.
 We have been set free from sin's power by the the Holy Spirit who gives us new life (Rom 8:2).
 The old sinful nature will continue to influence our thoughts and actions.
 Neither the law or our obedience could give us this freedom but the new life in Christ.
 Unless we surrender our life to the Lord, all our efforts are futile.
-The basis of Spirit’s work is the cross of Jesus Christ.
+The basis of Spirit’s work is the finished work of Christ on the cross.
 We surrender our life to God not out of fear but out of love and gratitude.
 Someone has said "The inward working of the Spirit set us free from the downward drag of the flesh".
 Those who live by God's Spirit can rest assured that they can live in obedience.

 The Assurance of New Life: 8:5-13.